Toyota Sprinter Trueno: AE100 & AE101 Series (1991–1995)

 The Sprinter Trueno and Corolla Levin underwent a full overhaul in June 1991 with the sixth generation models, based on the E100 series.
-Developed during the peak of the Japanese asset price bubble in the early 90's, the latest technologies in body, chassis, engine, transmission and safety were put into the new E100 series.
-Consequently, the body size increased close to the maximum width the Japanese government regulations would allow for compact cars (about 1700 mm max) and became 70-80 kg heavier, making it less attractive as a sports compact model than with previous generations.
+Developed during the peak of the Japanese asset price bubble in the early 1990s, the latest technologies in body, chassis, engine, transmission and safety were put into the new E100 series.
+Consequently, the body size increased close to the maximum width the Japanese government regulations would allow for compact cars (1700 mm max) and became 70-80 kg heavier, making it less attractive as a sports compact model than with previous generations.

-As with previous generations, this series continues to offer two separate styles and names, sold to different brand dealers in Japan.
+As with previous generations, this series continues to offer two separate styles and names, sold via different dealership chains in Japan.
 Unlike previous generations, however, the new E100 coupés were not officially exported elsewhere, making these models exclusive to Japan.

 The chassis was completely new in this generation, with a much higher and rigid body than the previous generation E90 series.
 Sharing the same wheelbase as with the Corolla/Sprinter sedans, the suspension featured re-tuned front and rear MacPherson struts.

 The biggest improvement in this generation was the high-performance 4A-GE engine found in the GT and GT-APEX models.
 Many of the parts were redesigned, with the intake side camshaft now having Toyota's Variable Valve Timing or VVT (a precursor to the later VVT-i with a discontinuous variable valve timing mechanism), and used a five-valve-per-cylinder head design (three inlet, two exhaust) for a total of 20 valves.
 This was seen as revolutionary at that time as Yamaha, who typically collaborated with Toyota to produce their high-performance engines, were actively using five-valve-per-cylinder designs in their 1985–2007 Genesis engined sport bikes.
 Prior to this model engine's introduction, Mitsubishi was the first automobile manufacturer to offer a five-valve-per-cylinder engine in 1989 with the 3G81 engine.
 The valve covers have also been redesigned in tandem with a new cylinder head, featuring silver cam covers with chrome lettering, hence the name "Silver Top".
 In addition, it was equipped with individual throttle bodies to increase engine throttle response, which was rare for a commercial vehicle of its class.
-A MAF sensor was used instead of a MAP sensor, however, unlike with the 16-valve "smallport" version of the 4A-GE engine offered in the earlier AE92 series.
+Unlike the 16-valve "smallport" version of the 4A-GE engine offered in the earlier AE92 series, a MAF sensor was used instead of a MAP sensor.
 Because of this, it requires the use of an intake plenum.
 Maximum power was 160 PS.
-The supercharged 4A-GZE engine offered in the GT-Z retained the same 16-valve head as with the previous versions, but it did have as many changes to the engine internals as well as a minor cosmetic change in the top-mounted intercooler that featured Toyota's then-new logo.
+The supercharged 4A-GZE engine offered in the GT-Z retained the same 16-valve head as with the previous versions, but it did receive changes to the engine internals as well as a minor cosmetic change to the top-mounted intercooler that featured Toyota's then-new logo.
 It produced 170 PS.